 - A training collar or an electronic dog fence, set on low, emits approximately 0.000005 joules.

 As is apparent, the level of the static stimulation involved with a shock collar is minuscule.
-In fact, many respected dog trainers and veterinarians promote the use of static correction as a highly effective and humane obedience training aid, and prefer the method over choke chains or pinch collars as being more effective and much more gentle.
+In fact, many respected dog trainers and veterinarians promote the use of static correction as a highly effective and humane obedience training aid, and prefer the method over choke chains or pinch collars as being more effective and much more gentle for dogs.

 Most remote trainers also come with vibration and/or tone only warning features.
 When used consistently before the static correction is applied, it will quickly teach your dog to completely avoid static stimulation – when trained correctly, your dog will respond to the vibration or tone warning feature alone and will rarely have to experience the training shock.